NoncommissionedRush/test-assignment/README.md

 ## simulate load

-To simulate a larger server load you can run an apache benchmark bash script from the terminal. cd into the root directory and run:
+To simulate a larger server load you can run an apache benchmark bash script from the terminal. cd into the server directory and run:

 Example: `ab -p post_loc.txt -T application/json -c 50 -n 500 http://localhost:5000/`